sylverieherbert/sylverieherbert.github.io/_pages/about.md

   - /about.html
 ---

-I am a research economist in the monetary policy at the Banque de France.
+I am a research economist in the monetary policy department at the Banque de France.

 I am a macroeconomist with research interest at the intersection of monetary economics and information economics (dispersed information and the formation of expectations).
 I work on central bank communication from both a theoretical and empirical perspective, in particular using natural language processing techniques.